Putnam-like dataset summary: LLMs as mathematical competition contestants: Introduction

 In our study we analyze six levels of problems, i.e., we don't distinguish between part A and part B of the Putnam competition structure.
 Moreover, to each problem in the dataset we have assigned one of the categories: linear algebra, abstract algebra, analysis (including inequalities), discrete mathematics, probability, number theory, and polynomials.
 Since the Putnam-like dataset is expected to provide Lean formalization for each problem, there are no problems in geometry or combinatorics in this dataset.
 Lean formalizations are provided in another repository (\url{https://github.com/google-deepmind/formal-putnam-like}).

+In this article, we focus only on the grades given by human experts, treating them as the most accurate.
+The correlation of the human and automatic grades needs to be studied in future work.

 This study is another validation of the LLMs on Putnam-style problems.
 The study of LLMs solutions to the Putnam Competition problems given in natural language was done in the recent Putnam-AXIOM benchmark \cite{x2}.
+Note that this dataset collects problems from the actual Putnam competition, possibly with minor symbolic modifications, so most of these problems were contained in the LLMs' training data.
+The Putnam-like dataset is not affected by this type of data contamination.

 There is also a very interesting study of the AI models solving reformulations of Putnam Competition problems into formal languages like Lean, Isabelle, or Coq \cite{x3}.
-The behaviour of LLMs was also studied on problems from other mathematical competitions, including the 2025 USA Mathematical Olympiad \cite{x4}, the International Mathematical Olympiad \cite{x5} (also formalized in Lean \cite{x6}), as well as original, challenging problems \cite{x7}.